pyro-ppl/pyro/README.md

 - **Flexible**: Pyro aims for automation when you want it, control when you need it.
 This is accomplished through high-level abstractions to express generative and inference models, while allowing experts easy-access to customize inference.

 Pyro is in an alpha release.
 It is developed and used by [Uber AI Labs](http://uber.ai).
+More information is available in the [launch blog post](http://eng.uber.com/pyro).

 ## Installation